martensonbj/fem-intro-to-go/04_complex_structures/slices.md

 ### Slice Helper Methods

 There are built in helper methods associated with the `slice` type, similar to prototype methods in JavaScript.
-The one we will use later in this workshop is `append`.
+The one we will use later in this course is `append`.

 #### Append: